Alan Duncan: Political funding

 The Rutland and Melton Constituency Association has received £12,166.66 in donations since 2006.
 Duncan has received corporate donations from The Biz Club (£6,000, 2006–09), Midland Software Holdings (£8,000, 2007–09), and ABM Holdings (£1,500, 2009).
 Duncan has also had tens of thousands of pounds from private individual donors.

 WikiLeaks 2010

-According to The Daily Telegraph and The Guardian, to assess the possible policies of a future Conservative government, American Intelligence drew up a dossier on several members of that party, including Duncan.
-It compiled details of his political associations with leading Conservatives, including William Hague.
-The cable called for further intelligence on "Duncan's relationship with Conservative party leader David Cameron and William Hague", and asked: "What role would Duncan play if the Conservatives form a government?
+According to a US diplomatic cable published by WikiLeaks and reported on by The Daily Telegraph and The Guardian, US Intelligence drew up a dossier on several members of the Conservative party, including Duncan, in order to assess the possible policies of a future Conservative government.
+US intelligence compiled details of Duncan's political associations with leading Conservatives, including William Hague.
+The cable called for further intelligence of "Duncan's relationship with Conservative party leader David Cameron and William Hague", and asked: "What role would Duncan play if the Conservatives form a government?
 What are Duncan's political ambitions?"

 Nuclear power

 As shadow business secretary in 2008, Duncan stated, referring to the Hinkley Point C project, that "on no account should there be any kind of subsidy for nuclear power."